 When we talk about polygenic value we always speak of probability, not certainty, this being a key limitation for its implementation in the clinic (the weakest evidence is found in populations with non-European ancestry).

-At ADNTRO we work every day to improve our algorithms and the information we provide to our clients.
+At ADNTRO, we work every day to improve our algorithms and the information we provide to our customers with our genetic test.
 For this reason, we think that the trend variable can be really useful for use in Bayesian algorithms as the “a priori” probability (adjusted and normalized).

 @adntro We keep your DNA up to date!
 And remember "Everything changes, nothing remains" (Heraclitus, 3000 BC).